 - Application of cognitive radio and sharing for the IoT

-- Sharing and coexistence in mmWave bands
+- Sharing and coexistence in mmWave bands and satellite communications

 - Experimental results on spectrum efficiency of end-to-end wireless systems and trials

 - Spectrum sharing and security

 - Business aspects and new opportunities related to spectrum sharing models and deployments

 - Fundamentals of cognitive radio, e.g., advances in spectrum sensing, dynamic spectrum access

 - Proceedings will be submitted for publication by Springer

 - Proceedings will be submitted for inclusion in leading indexing services, including EI Elsevier Engineering Index, Thomson Scientific ISI Proceedings, Scopus, CrossRef, Google Scholar, DBLP, as well as EAI’s own EU Digital Library (EUDL).